Robot Inverse Kinematics (Pro)

 Prefabs Directory:

-Only robots that can align the TCP, Axis6, 5 and 4 on a straight line are possible.
+Only robots that can align the TCP, Axis6, 5 and 4 on a straight line are possible (spherical wrist requirement).
+For cobots with wrist offsets, use the NonSpherical wrist type.

-Only linear accelarations are possible, smooth (sinoide) accelarations of robot axis are currently not supported.
+Only linear accelerations are possible, smooth (sinoid) accelerations of robot axes are currently not supported.

 It is necessary that the positions of the robot axes can be defined by the following parameters: